wso2/docs-choreo-dev/en/docs/marketplace.md

 To access the Marketplace, open the Choreo Console and click **Marketplace** in the left navigator.

-The Market place opens displaying the pre-built connectors designed and published by Choreo.
+The Marketplace opens displaying the pre-built connectors designed and published by Choreo.

 ![Marketplace default view](../assets/img/marketplace/marketplace-default-view.png){.cInlineImage-full}